MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-security.md

 - Authentication and Authorization continuity in the event of a failure.
   - *If authentication or authorization services are temporarily unavailable, will the application be able to continue to operate?*

-- Azure provides [Azure AD](/azure/active-directory/fundamentals/active-directory-whatis) and [Azure AD B2C](/azure/active-directory-b2c/overview) services for application user authorization.

 - Automated security compliance and remediation.
   - *Can changes to key security settings be detected*?
   - *Are responses to remediate non-compliant changes automated?*

-- Secret management and the risk associated with leakage.
 - Secret scanning to detect secrets before code is committed to prevent any secret leaks through source code repositories.
   - *Is authentication to services possible without having credentials as a part of code?*

-- Securing the software supply chain
+- Secure the software supply chain.
   - *Is it possible to track Common Vulnerabilities and Exposures (CVEs) within utilized package dependencies?*
   - *Is there an automated process for updating package dependencies?*

-- Data protection key lifecycles
+- Data protection key lifecycles.
   - *Can service-managed keys be used for data integrity protection?*
-  - If customer-managed keys are required, secure and reliable key lifecycle must be managed, opening up to a variety of additional risks.
+  - *If customer-managed keys are required, how is the secure and reliable key lifecycle?*

-- CI/CD tooling will require Azure AD service principals with sufficient subscription level access to facilitate control plane access for Azure resource deployments to all considered environment subscriptions.
+- CI/CD tooling should require Azure AD service principals with sufficient subscription level access to facilitate control plane access for Azure resource deployments to all considered environment subscriptions.
-  - When application resources are locked down within private networks, a private data-plane connectivity path is required so that CI/CD tooling can perform application level deployments and maintenance.
+  - *When application resources are locked down within private networks, is there a private data-plane connectivity path so that CI/CD tooling can perform application level deployments and maintenance.*
     - This introduces additional complexity and requires a sequence within the deployment process through requisite private build agents.

 ### Design recommendations

 - Use Azure Policy to enforce security and reliability configurations for all service, ensuring that any deviation is either remediated or prohibited by the control plane at configuration-time, helping to mitigate threats associated with 'malicious admin' scenarios.

-- Use Azure AD Privileged Identity Management (PIM) within production subscriptions to revoke sustained control plane access to AlwaysOn production environments, significantly reducing the risk posed from 'malicious admin' scenarios through additional 'checks and balances'.
+- Use Azure AD Privileged Identity Management (PIM) within production subscriptions to revoke sustained control plane access to production environments.
+This will significantly reduce the risk posed from 'malicious admin' scenarios through additional 'checks and balances'.

 - Use [Azure Managed Identities](/azure/active-directory/managed-identities-azure-resources/overview) for all services that support the capability, since it facilitates the removal of credentials from application code and removes the operational burden of identity management for service to service communication.